zgid123/alpha-dx/packages/tsconfig/README.md

 - `next-app.json`: for all NextJS projects in monorepo
 - `react-app.json`: for all React projects in monorepo
 - `react.json`: for all packages support React in monorepo
+- `tauri-plugin.json`: for all tauri plugin packages in monorepo

 # Usage